-What Protective Gear Is Required for Kart Racing?
+What Protective Gear Is Needed For Kart Racing?

 So, you finally decided that today is the day you begin your racing journey.
 You know what you’re driving, where you’re driving, and whom you’re driving with.
 But wait, you’re forgetting something.
 That’s right, what are you going to wear?
 Sure, a shirt and a pair of jeans may be acceptable in your local track, but if you have plans of stepping up to the national or even international level, that’s just not going to cut it (Like seriously, the rules don’t allow it).
 If you are asking yourself that question, well you have come to the right place.
 Because I am going to tell you what you need to wear in order to race hard and be safe while doing so.